reinteractive-open/installfest_guides/source/guides/installfest4/finishing_a_basic_blog.md

 Obviously, if we want people to start reading our blog, it would be good if we show the blog posts we have immediately when they come to our site, without having them navigate elsewhere.

-To set the root page of a Rails application, first you need to delete the "Welcome to Rails" page that is located at `public/index.html`.

-Once done, open `config/routes.rb` and add `root :to => 'posts#index'` to that file so it looks like:
+To set the root page of a Rails application, open `config/routes.rb` and add `root :to => 'posts#index'` to that file so it looks like:

 ```ruby
 QuickBlog::Application.routes.draw do